darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/styles.md

 : As with the [history stack](./history-stack.md) module, this combobox allows you to either "append" the style to the current history stack or to "overwrite" the history stack of the target image.

 create
 : Create new style(s) using the history stack of the selected image(s).
 For each selected image a style creation window is shown.
 You must supply a unique name for each new style and you can also add an optional description.

-You will be given the option to de-select any history stack items that you don't want to be part of the created style.
+: You will be provided with the option to select which history stack items you want to include in the created style.
+For any module, you may also choose to "reset" that module's parameters -- this will cause the module to be included in the style but with all controls set to their initial (default) state (as if you had clicked the module reset button).

 : The panel supports a hierarchical view, meaning that you can create categories using the pipe symbol “|” as a separator.
 For example “print|tone curve +0.5 EV” will create a "print" category with a style of "tone curve +0.5 EV" below it.